 Ms. Shorrock joined the firm as an associate in 2019.
-Her practice focuses on environmental and land use law and includes CEQA, NEPA, natural resources, endangered species and wetlands, air and water quality, climate change, wildfire prevention regulation, and local environmental and land use ordinances.
-Ms. Shorrock specializes in environmental document review and consultant oversight.
+Her practice focuses on environmental and land use law and includes CEQA, NEPA, natural resources, endangered species and wetlands, air and water quality, climate change, solid waste, wildfire prevention regulation, and local environmental and land use ordinances.
+Ms. Shorrock specializes in environmental document review and consultant coordination.

 Prior to attending law school, Ms. Shorrock had a career as an environmental consultant and planner, working with and for agencies at all levels of government, with special experience working on tribal environmental projects.
 In this capacity, Ms. Shorrock managed the environmental review process for a variety of development and infrastructure projects and government actions and prepared the requisite state, federal, tribal, and joint environmental documents.
 She also focused on federal permitting and the streamlining of environmental regulatory compliance.
 Throughout her years as a consultant and planner, Ms. Shorrock worked closely with private clients, agencies, tribal governments, and the public in several capacities.